uCautomation/plant-watering-system/README.md

     1|+2 -3 +5 -9    S|
      +----------------+

+In this menu, when active:

+- OK: selects the active item
-- Next: moves 3 positions at a time (wrap around jumps to 0)
+- Next: moves 3 positions(characters on LCD) at a time (wrap around jumps to 0)
 - Cursor default position: (0, f).
 - Menu items:
   - = (burger menu) - accesses menu (what's in the menu? logs?
 'Reset all'